C.H. Spurgeon considered Unconditional Election to be one of the greatest truths in the whole of revelation.

+Since man is totally depraved it is an absolutely necessary that it is God who saves us according to His sovereign will (Ephesians 1:5).
 Spurgeon unabashedly preached on the reality of election and the sovereignty of God in saving sinners.
 Still, he understood that the doctrine of election can be a difficult concept for many to grasp.
 He began one sermon on the subject by addressing a hypothetical objection:

 At the very announcement of the text some will be ready to say, “Why preach upon so profound a doctrine as election?”
 I answer, because it is in God’s word, and whatever is in the Word of God is to be preached.

 As we saw in the previous article, the doctrine of Total Depravity reveals how utterly incapable we are to save ourselves.
 Scripture affirms this truth and teaches that it is God who saves us according to His sovereign will (Ephesians 2:8-9; John 6:65).

 Spurgeon rightly saw in Scripture God’s sovereignty in choosing the elect from before the foundation of the world (Ephesians 1:3-4).
 He read this in many texts of the Bible, and concluded:

 I believe the doctrine of election, because I am quite certain that, if God had not chosen me, I should never have chosen Him; and I am sure He chose me before I was born, or else He never would have chosen me afterwards; and He must have elected me for reasons unknown to me, for I never could find in myself why He should have looked upon me with special love.
 So I am forced to accept that great Biblical doctrine.